brynj-digital/laravel-scout-vectorize/README.md

-# Laravel Scout Vectorize Driver
+# Cloudflare Vectorize Driver for Laravel Scout

 A Laravel Scout driver for [Cloudflare Vectorize](https://developers.cloudflare.com/vectorize/), enabling semantic search using vector embeddings in your Laravel applications.